Resort Dorset on FacebookResort Dorset on TwitterResort Dorset on Instagram

 Osmington Mills beach

 Attractions – animal adventures, aquariums, interactive museums, steam trains, gorgeous gardens, and kids’ play, we really are spoilt for choice.
-Local attractions offer you a great day out, and some will have special half term events on.
+Local attractions offer you a great day out, and some will have special half-term events on.
 Take a look at the list below and see what will work for your family, whether it be monkey madness, rides and slides, history highlights or something else, these businesses will welcome your family and keep everyone entertained during the half-term in Dorset.

 Food - Fish and chips, are hard to beat so head to the coast and enjoy them by the seaside.